DPP - EU Digital Product Passport

 Using QR codes

-QR codes may not be new but they are experiencing a comeback right now thanks to their ease of use for end consumers to access information.
+QR codes may not be new, but they are experiencing a comeback right now, thanks to their ease of use for end consumers to access information about a product.

 In-garment solutions

-QR codes are just a way of letting your customers reach information, this information still needs to be housed somewhere, such as a bespoke platform or secure web location.
-The same is applicable to NFC.
+QR codes are just a way of letting your customers reach information; this information still needs to be housed somewhere, such as a bespoke DPP solution platform or secure web location.
+The same applies to NFC.

-With vast experience in automating data flows and in integrating with lots of different third-party SaaS providers, Checkpoint can help provide your labelling requirements linking to wherever you need it to go.
+With vast experience in automating data flows and in integrating with lots of different third-party SaaS providers, Checkpoint Systems can help provide your labelling requirements, linking to wherever you need it to go.

 Our tools and knowledgeable teams are here to help make your lives easier throughout these projects.